-The section is created to provide a general awareness of regulations and agencies to consider when starting a Restaurant Business.
+The section is intended to provide a general awareness of restaurant regulations and agencies to consider when starting a restaurant business.
 Check with your state and municipality for rules and regulations that may impact the business in your area.

-- State Retail and Food Service Codes and Regulations by State from the U.S. Food & Drug Administration
+- State Retail and Food Service Codes and Regulations by State – U.S. Food & Drug Administration

-- Alcohol Laws by State from the Federal Trade Commission
+- Alcohol Laws by State – Federal Trade Commission

 - Nation’s Restaurant News